Flaherty Beach

 Contributor

-Maslin Beach is known for being Australia's first legal nudist beach – and while there's still an ample space where clothing isn't mandatory, there's also a whole section where it very much is.
+Maslin Beach is known for being Australia's first legal nudist beach – and while there's still an ample section where clothing isn't mandatory, there's also a whole area where it very much is.
 A naturally stunning beach that's about 40 minutes from Adelaide, Maslin is known for its great beach break for surfers, safe space for families and lovely swimming conditons, along with some incredible snorkelling and diving spots.
 Plus, if you want to get your kit off, the far southern end has a secluded strip where you can do exactly that.

 Maya Skidmore